-Pennsauken Free Public Library Rendle S. Willgoos Community Room Policy
+Pennsauken Free Public Library's Rendle S. Willgoos Community Room Policies

-The Library's mission is to provide optimum service to our community.
-The purpose of the library's meetig room is to support library programs and activities and to provide a meeting room to accommodate the community's need for a place to assemble.
+The library's mission is to provide optimum service to the Pennsauken community.
+The purpose of the library's meeting room is to support library programs and activities and to provide a meeting room to accommodate the community's need for a place to assemble.

-1. The Pennsauken Free Public Library meeting room is available for use by the community for any public function of an educational or civic nature.
+1. The Pennsauken Free Public Library Community room is available for use by the community for any public function of an educational, cultural or civic nature.

 2. The Pennsauken Free Public Library shall not attempt to judge the objectives of any group or program not sponsored by the library.

-i) any library-related group.c) In the event of a conflict of scheduling, the following priorities shall apply: (a) library sponsored programs; (b) library-related groups; (c) educational programs; (d) cultural/civic programs.
+i) any library-related groupc) In the event of a conflict of scheduling, the following priorities shall apply:

-5. Refreshements may be served with advance permission of the Director.
+5. Refreshments may be served with advance permission of the Director.

 i) User must supply all paper goods, utensils and clean-up supplies.